Zettlr/zettlr-docs/docs/en/reference/settings.md

 Selecting "Remove ZKN IDs from files" makes Zettlr remove all IDs that it finds in your files prior to export.
 "Remove tags from files" does the same but with tags.

 > We recommend leaving the option to remove Zettelkasten IDs from your files off unless you know what you are doing.
 Some websites produce links that contain 14 consecutive digits, and Zettlr will only stroll through the files removing everything your ID regular expression will detect, so it may break links!
+One way to work around this may be to use an ID pattern that is unique enough (e.g., with a specific prefix) that Zettlr will not remove anything else.
+Specifying a pattern and a regular expression is explained in the next section.

 Below these options you can choose what to do with internal links (by default they are encapsulated in `[[` and `]]`).
 The first option completely removes them, the second only removes the link formatting, while the last option leaves them alone.